monstatayo/Personal-Projects/README.md

      mining (such as user info and server info), and moderating powers.
 By request of the artist, this bot also implements a cache of user art submitted under the MG     tag.

-   One key thing to note, some of the MG tag entries do contain body studies/nude sketches or suggestive art, but have no explicit pornography, as per Discord TOS and personal comfort.
+   One key thing to note, some of the MG tag entries do contain body studies/nude sketches or suggestive art, but have no explicit content, as per Discord TOS and personal comfort.

 -DNA Sequencing: